Nutrisca canned dog food earns the Advisor’s top rating of 5 stars.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.
+Even when you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.

-Nutrisca is a meat-based canned product using a notable amount of turkey, chicken or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Nutrisca is a grain-free meat-based canned product using a notable amount of turkey, chicken or salmon as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.